abbr/Unippear/README.md

 ```

 ### Customization
 The call to `unippear()` can take an option parameter.
 Out of the box *Unippear* only supports one option - *headerFooterContainer* to specify which DOM element should header and footer be inserted into.
-When omitted, header and footer are inserted into *<body>*.
+When omitted, header and footer are inserted into *&lt;body&gt;*.
 If, for example, a client site HTML page has following DOM:
 ```
 <!doctype html>
 <html lang="en">